biblicaldhiman/biblicaldhiman.github.io/content/english/_index.md

 1.⁠ ⁠God is not an idol made by humans.<br>
 2.⁠ ⁠We cannot earn salvation by doing good works.
 <br><br>
 This theological awakening led to a radical transformation in my worldview and life purpose.
-Today, I am committed to helping others engage deeply with Scripture, examine difficult questions honestly, and discover the truth of the gospel with intellectual integrity and spiritual clarity.
+Today, I am committed to helping others engage deeply with Scripture, examine difficult questions honestly, and discover the truth of the gospel with intellectual integrity and spiritual clarity."
-"
     button:
       enable: false
       label: ""